MBradbury/slp/README.txt

 ==Job Notification==

 A useful feature is the ability to be notified when a job is completed or cancelled via email.
-This can be done in two ways:
+This can be done in two ways (#2 is recommended, as I tend to forget to do #1):

 1) By specifying "notify=<email address>" when submitting your jobs.